AdrianoRuberto/react-practice-client-server/README.md

 2) Explain how it works
 3) Need to refactor something?
 5) Let's use our backend API `/api`!
 Create a component that list all users from the API, and display them in a list.

+### BONUS

+1) Create a react component that search for users by id and display the user with that id